leegal1992/learningsteps-terraform/README.md

 ![oauth2-proxy env configured](./screenshots/32-oauth2proxy-env-configured.png)

-*Environment file populated with real Entra ID credentials (secret value redacted).*

 ![oauth2-proxy active](./screenshots/33-oauth2proxy-active.png)

-*oauth2-proxy running and active with real credentials applied.*

-> **Note:** an initial credential-reset value was only viewed (`echo $SECRET`) but never actually inserted into the VM's config before the service was started, leaving it running with a stale/invalid secret.
-This was caught before testing by explicitly `grep`-checking the deployed config value rather than assuming the `systemctl enable --now` success meant the credentials were correct - a useful verification habit: **a service reporting "active" only confirms it started, not that its configuration is correct.**
+At one point along the way I had only looked at the secret value with echo but never actually pasted it into the VM's config before starting the service, so it came up active while still holding an old, invalid secret.
+Checking the actual deployed value with grep instead of trusting that "active" meant "correct" caught this before it caused confusion later.
+A service reporting active only means it started, not that its settings are right.

-#### Step 3: Wire Identity Enforcement into NPMplus

-Setting the Auth Request field to `oauth2proxy` initially failed to save, returning a raw HTML error instead of a JSON response:
+Next I tried wiring the Auth Request setting into NPMplus so it would actually enforce the login, and saving that setting failed with a strange error about invalid JSON.

 ![Auth Request attempt](./screenshots/34a-Auth-request.png)

-*Setting the Proxy Host's Auth Request field to oauth2proxy.*

 ![Auth Request save error](./screenshots/34b-Auth-request-error.png)

-*Save fails with "Unexpected token '<'... is not valid JSON" - the frontend received an HTML page instead of the expected API response.*

-An `Auth Request Upstream` field (not mentioned in the handbook, likely specific to this NPMplus build) was confirmed safe to leave empty, since the upstream address is already supplied via container environment variable:
+There was also a new field called Auth Request Upstream that the handbook did not mention, which I confirmed was safe to leave empty since the upstream address was already set as an environment variable on the container.

 ```bash
 sudo docker exec npmplus env | grep -i AUTH_REQUEST